 - Aiding in the production of epinephrine and norepinephrine, which are neurotransmitters that help in degrading the glycogen making it readily available for the muscles to use it;

-- Improves the synthesis of carnitine, which is a molecule responsible for transport of the fatty acids into mitochondria for energy metabolism.
+- Improves the synthesis of carnitine, which is a molecule responsible for the transport of the fatty acids into mitochondria for energy metabolism.

 Now I would like to address the elephant in the room.
 The most common mistake is taking vitamin C right before and after a workout.
 It seems logical since it is a powerful antioxidant.
 However, it can actually harm your performance and the ability of your body to recover.